The SVD

 A sniper rifle which looks very similar to the SVD but actually uses an AK style mechanism is the Romanian PSL.

-To get the bolt carrier out you have to pull out the recoil buffer, which is just a piece of plastic.
-To further disassemble the bolt carrier and get to the nozzle you just need to loosen two screws and push threw 2 pins.
+get to the nozzle you just need to loosen two screws and push threw 2

 Many people do not like WE guns because they tend to make the internals out of cheap pot metal.
 This is why I usually recommend buying RA tech replacement parts straightaway.